dufoli/salesforce-trigger-framework/README.md

 	<li>Create a trigger for your object (all events). and call the static TriggerDispatcher.Run method with first parameter : a new TriggerHandler</li>
 </ol>

+TODO :
-You can implements IValidable to handle validation rules on trigger side.
+* doc for IValidable to handle validation rules on trigger side.
+* rename pipeline to objectWriter
+* find a way to limit to one object writer by object (best is to use generics and SObjecType for that or a name function of APipelineItem)
+* make an full example of dependant pipeline